cheretbe/notes/seafile.md

 * https://manual.seafile.com/deploy_pro/real_time_backup/
 * https://shoeper.gitbooks.io/seafile-docs/content/deploy_pro/real_time_backup.html

+:warning: Doesn't work at the moment.
+* MySQL replication works
+* `/opt/seafile/seafile-server-latest/seaf-backup-cmd.sh sync 00000000-0000-0000-0000-000000000000` fails with error "Failed to sync repo 00000000-0000-0000-0000-000000000000: Failed to get repo info from primary."
+* `curl -v https://master.domain.tld/seafhttp/server-sync/repo-list` returns error 400
+* https://forum.seafile.com/t/seafile-real-time-backup-server/7090 has a comment "Using real-time backup requires that you have setup the primary server with Nginx or Apache".
+We did use nginx, but not sure if it served `seafhttp/server-sync/repo-list` correctly. :warning: this needs additional research.

 ```shell
 # Stop Seafile service, so that no update will be written into database
 docker compose stop seafile